 - encourage discussion on the risk behaviours that promote diabetes and high blood pressure;

 - promote good practices in terms of nutrition and physical activity.

 The ten episodes are broadcast on 2STV from Monday 13 February to Friday 17 March 2023:

 - an episode every Monday and Friday at 8.30pm;

 - a debate set on emergency management through the SAMU 1515 in the middle of the broadcast;

 - a debate on the prevention of non-communicable diseases at the end of the broadcast.

-LAO/031 project is co-financed by the Government of Laos and the Grand Duchy of Luxembourg and implemented by the Ministry of Education and Sports, Ministry of Justice and LuxDev, the Luxembourg Development Cooperation Agency.↑ To the top
+The SEN/031 programme is co-financed by the Grand Duchy of Luxembourg and Senegal, and implemented by LuxDev, the Luxembourg Development Cooperation Agency.↑ To the top